1. Introduction

 The user inputs a request to

-a keyword within the files of the application. e.g.find keyword
+finda keyword within the files of the application. e.g.find keyword. -

 The

-upon recognising that the user wishes to use thefind
+PdfBookParsercreates a newFindCommandParserupon recognising that the user wishes to use thefindfeature. -

 Parse method within the